 add-object can be used to configure a directory with specific characteristics.
 For example, to create a directory called /TRADE, define an add-object entry with the name option set to /TRADE and the type option set to 20, and with the other options set as required.
-Then define a data service with an include-pattern of "^/TRADE" (see "add-data-service" on page 211).
+Then define a data service with an include-pattern of "ATRADE" (see "add-data-service" on page 219).
 When users subscribe to /TRADE they will receive objects, under the directory /TRADE, that the DataSource has sent to the Liberator (such as /TRADE/ABC, /TRADE/DEF, and so on).

 Because the directory was created using add-object, the objects created in the directory inherit the directory's characteristics (discard-timeout, throttle-times, and so on).

 '''

 add-object

+name

 [value]

-name
+[value]

 type

-[value]

 flags

 [value]

 init

 [value]

 discard-timeout

 [value]

 throttle-times

 [value]

+[value]

 purge-time

+purge-period

 [value]

-[value]

-purge-period

 purge-age

 [value]

+record-type3-history-size [value]

 no-batching

 only-changed-fields

 end-object

 '''